ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 ![Sequence Diagram - Workflow to APIM](https://raw.githubusercontent.com/ronaldbosma/call-apim-with-managed-identity/refs/heads/main/images/diagrams-workflow-to-apim.png)

 Note how the access token is retrieved during the first GET request and then cached for subsequent POST and DELETE requests.
+If you execute the GET and POST requests multiple times, you'll notice that the `IssuedAt` value in the response doesn't change, demonstrating that Logic Apps automatically cache and renew managed identity tokens.

 **Review the workflow configuration**